Road Safety Manual

 • Risk locations should be addressed in a cost-effective manner.
 Again, the focus should be on the elimination of fatal and serious injury.

 • There is a requirement for monitoring, analysis and evaluation of the network, including safety performance and the impact of changes that are made.
-This assessment of change is often overlooked, but is required to ensure expected outcomes are met.
+This assessment of change is often overlooked but is required to ensure expected outcomes are met.

 Guidance on the risk assessment process has been developed across many different industries and activities, including road safety.
 The process (briefly introduced in Figure 1) involves the identification of high risk locations; analysing data to determine the cause of this risk; identifying evidence-based solutions that are effective in addressing the risk; implementing these solutions; and then monitoring and evaluating the outcome.
 Each of these stages is explained in detail in Assessing Potential Risks And Identifying Issues to Monitoring, Analysis and Evaluation of Road Safety.